-* The remote learning offer will be as closely aligned as possible to in-school curriculum that would have taken place.
-All units and themes will be a remote version of our current 'in school' offer.
+* The remote learning offer is as closely aligned as possible to in-school curriculum that would have taken place.
+All units and themes are a remote version of our current 'in school' offer.

-* Remote learning activities will be a suitably accessible version of the planned classroom learning - only 'impossible to replicate experiences' will be replaced with another suitable option.
+* Remote learning activities are a suitably accessible version of the planned classroom learning - only 'impossible to replicate experiences' will be replaced with another suitable option.

-* Staff will take their existing intended planning and adapt this for remote purposes.
+* Staff take their existing intended planning and adapt this for remote purposes.

 * It is vital that the planned curriculum is delivered, as far as possible, in order to ensure we can make continued assessments of children's current attainment and progress and so that our subject leaders can monitor expectations easier.